iampiyushsingh/Vityarthi_Java_Project_25BAI11043/statement.md

 # Problem Statement

-Manually tracking student marks, percentages, and grades in a classroom or small institute is error-prone and time-consuming when done with pen-and-paper or plain spreadsheets that aren't purpose-built for it: recalculating percentages by hand, forgetting who scored what, and comparing students against the class average all become tedious as the class grows.
-There is a need for a lightweight, dependency-free tool that a teacher or student coordinator can run immediately, without setting up a database or web server, to manage student records and generate performance insights on demand.
+Manually keeping track of student marks, percentages, and grades in a classroom or small institute can be cumbersome and prone to mistakes if not done using specialized tools like pen-and-paper method or basic spreadsheet tools not tailored for this task: calculating percentages manually, forgetting whom which percentage belongs to, comparing students to As the class grows, the average turns out to be quite boring.
+There arises the need for a small, lightweight program without external dependencies that a teacher or student coordinator could run immediately without any setup of database or web server for managing student data.

 ## Scope of the Project